pchemguy/spec-kit/templates/prespec-analysis.md

 Before returning output, the LLM MUST verify:

-1. The top-level sections exist.
+1. The output top-level structure follows Roadmap Template - Top-Level Structure.
 2. Every User Story follows the full subtemplate.
 3. Every Feature follows the full subtemplate.
 4. EVERY Feature contains Agent Override.
 5. EVERY Agent Override contains ALL subsections.
 6. No section is summarized or omitted.
-7. Output matches Top-Level Template EXACTLY.

 If any check fails → the LLM MUST fix the output before returning.